Topics Map > UW-Madison > IT > Networking and Telecommunications

 UW-Madison will establish an ongoing collaborative Advisory Group that includes subject matter experts and participants from representative UW-Madison academic and business units.
 The Group is advisory to the Chief Information Security Officer.
 The CISO is assisted by the other Sponsors of the Advisory Group.

-During Phase I of the Policy Implementation, the Group will advise on the common (shared) network firewall rules and the Firewall Operating Procedures that apply to all devices and services on subnets protected behind the Next Generation firewalls.
+The Group will initially advise on the common (shared) network firewall rules and operating procedures that apply to all devices and services on subnets protected behind the Next Generation firewalls.

-The Group will advise on the timing and scope of later phases of the Policy Implementation.
-As later phases progress, the Group will advise more generally on the administration, configuration, and Firewall Operating Procedures for network firewalls at UW-Madison.
+Longer-term, the Group will advise more generally on the administration, configuration, and operating procedures for network firewalls at UW-Madison.

 The Executive Sponsors of the Advisory Group will at a minimum include the Chief Information Officer and the Chair of the Information Technology Committee, and may include other senior academic and business leaders.